Genetic memory (psychology): Historical views

 In contrast to the modern view, in the 19th century, biologists considered genetic memory to be a fusion of memory and heredity, and held it to be a Lamarckian mechanism.
 Ribot, in 1881, for example, held that psychological and genetic memory were based upon a common mechanism, and that the former only differed from the latter in that it interacted with consciousness.
 Hering and Semon developed general theories of memory, the latter inventing the idea of the engram and concomitant processes of engraphy and ecphory.
 Semon divided memory into genetic memory and central nervous memory.

 This 19th-century view is not wholly dead, albeit that it stands in stark contrast to the ideas of neo-Darwinism.
 In modern psychology, genetic memory is generally considered a false idea.
 However, biologists such as Stuart A. Newman and Gerd B. Müller have contributed to the idea in the 21st century.

+In popular culture

+In Frank Herbert's 1965 novel, Dune, it is explicitly introduced during Paul Atreides's initial test on Caladan.
+Before the gom jabbar, Reverend Mother Gaius Helen Mohiam explains to Paul the purpose of the Bene Gesserit breeding program.
+She details their centuries-long quest to create the Kwisatz Haderach—the first male capable of accessing the genetic memories of both his female and male ancestors.

+Genetic memory is a major plot device in the video game series Assassin's Creed, where ancestors' memories are hidden in the human genome and can be relived through a virtual reality device called the Animus, to retrieve information of strategic importance in the shadow war between the Assassins and the Templars.